-This study focuses on inter-annual analyses which are conducted for two time horizons covering 30 years each.
-The historical (hist; 1981-2010) period is used to establish reference statistics in the ERA-I data and the ERA-I driven CRCM5 run which are then evaluated in the GCM-LE and the RCM-LE.
+This study focuses on interannual analyses which are conducted for two time horizons covering 30 years each.
+The historical (hist; 1981-2010) period is used to establish reference statistics in the ERA-I data and the ERA-I-driven CRCM5 run which are then evaluated in the GCM-LE and the RCM-LE.
 Links and relationships established for the historical period are also investigated in a far future horizon (fut; 2070-2099).

-- 175 The chosen period length is assumed to include major fluctuations, like internal climate variations or several solar cycles, which might affect NAO phases (Andrews et al., 2015).
-Thus their influence can be assumed to be represented by the sampled NAO time series.
-Relationships between the NAO and response variables most probably vary on different time scales (Hurrell and Deser, 2009; Woollings et al., 2015; Xu et al., 2015; Hurrell and Van Loon, 1997).
-However, as 30 year periods are not long enough for analyses of multi-decadal (>30 years) NAO-response variability (Woollings et al., 2015), stationarity in NAO- - 180 impact relationships is assumed for simplicity reasons.
-Since the NAO is known to be strongest in winter (Hurrell and Deser, 2009) and the connection between station-based indices and NAO responses tends to be best in winter (see Pokorná and Huth, 2015, for months DJF), analyses are performed for this season only.
+The chosen period length is assumed to include major fluctuations, like internal climate variations or several solar cycles, which might affect NAO phases (Andrews et al., 2015).
+Thus, their influence can be assumed to be represented by the sampled NAO time series.
+Relationships between the NAO and response variables most probably vary on different timescales (Hurrell and Deser, 2010; Woollings et al., 2015; Xu et al., 2016; Hurrell and Van Loon, 1997).
+However, as 30-year periods are not long enough for analyses of multidecadal (> 30-year) NAO-response variability (Woollings et al., 2015), stationarity in NAO-impact relationships is assumed for simplicity reasons.

+Since the NAO is known to be strongest in winter (Hurrell and Deser, 2010) and the connection between station-based indices and NAO responses tends to be best in winter (see Pokorná and Huth, 2015, for DJF months), analyses are performed for this season only.
 Preliminary tests within this study have shown that correlations and links between the NAO index and the climate variables are more distinct from noise, if March is included as well.
-That is why an extended winter season is used here (DJFM, see also Iles and Hegerl, 2017; Hurrell, 1995; Osborn, 2004). - All data (spatially explicit and subset time series) is aggregated to the seasonal time scale for further use (winter means for nSAT and winter sums for PR).
+That is why an extended winter season is used here (DJFM; see also Iles and Hegerl, 2017; Hurrell, 1995; Osborn, 2004).

+All data (spatially explicit and subset time series) are aggregated to the seasonal timescale for further use (winter means for nSAT and winter sums for PR).

-2.2.2 Deriving an NAO index
+2.2.2 Deriving a NAO index

-- 190 The NAO index is derived from ERA-I and CanESM2-LE data, resulting in 1 ERA-I and 50 GCM realizations.
+The NAO index is derived from ERA-I and CanESM2-LE data, resulting in 1 ERA-I and 50 GCM realizations.
 As the CRCM5 ClimEx domain does not cover the AH and IL regions (see Fig. 2), the index is not derived from this data source.
 The NAO is quantified in this study with an index which is closest to a station based or zonally averaged index.
-It therefore directly represents the winter SLP gradient over the North Atlantic. - The time series of AH and IL originate from the temporally shortened and spatially averaged SLP time series of both grid cell matrices.
-Daily SLP values are averaged to monthly means (Cropper et al., 2015) and scaled to obtain mean $\mu = 0$ and standard deviation $\sigma = 1$, as outlined in Osborn (2004) and Hurrell and Van Loon (1997), by subtracting the 1981-2010 seasonal mean (overbar) and dividing by the 1981-2010 seasonal standard deviation (s{IL} , s{AH}):
+It therefore directly represents the winter SLP gradient over the North Atlantic.

+The time series of AH and IL originate from the temporally shortened and spatially averaged SLP time series of both grid cell matrices.
+Daily SLP values are averaged to monthly means (Cropper et al., 2015) and scaled to obtain mean $\mu=0$ and standard deviation of 1σ , as outlined in Osborn (2004) and Hurrell and Van Loon (1997), by subtracting the 1981-2010 seasonal mean (overbar) and dividing by the 1981-2010 seasonal standard deviation ($s{\rm IL}$, $s{\rm AH}$):

+NAO index =

-$$NAOIndex = \frac{AH - \overline{AH}}{s{AH}} - \frac{IL - \overline{IL}}{s{IL}}$$ (1)
+$$\frac{AH - \overline{AH}}{s{AH}} - \frac{IL - \overline{IL}}{s{IL}}.$$

+(1)

 Monthly indices are next averaged to DJFM means.
 This approach is similar to Woollings et al. (2015) and Jones et al. (2013).

-The ERA-I NAO index caluclated this way shows high agreement with often cited NAO indices like the time series of Hurrell (Pearson correlation of r = 0.95 with ERA-I NAO index; index available at https://climatedataguide.ucar.edu/climatedata/hurrellnorth-atlantic-oscillation-nao-index-station-based).
-For further analyses it will therefore serve as a reference.
+The ERA-I NAO index calculated this way shows high agreement with often-cited NAO indices like the time series of Hurrell (Pearson correlation of r=0.95 with ERA-I NAO index; index available at https://climatedataguide.ucar.edu/climate-data/hurrell-north-atlantic-oscillation-nao-index-station-based, last access: 3 July 2020).
+For further analyses, it will therefore serve as a reference.